 Hence, it is a holistic consideration of sustainability, as agreed in the sustainability goals of the United Nations, which provides guidance for sustainable energy, describing “clean energy” as one goal, but also having 16 additional goals in mind.

-The Journal Energy, Sustainability and Society aims to look at those sustainable energy systems in a holistic way in cross- and interdisciplinary approaches.
-In the latest volume, the assessment of a decentralized grid-connected photovoltaic (PV) / wind / biogas hybrid power system in northern Nigeria is one the topics presented.
+The journal Energy, Sustainability and Society aims to look at those sustainable energy systems in a holistic way in cross- and interdisciplinary approaches.
+In a recent volume, the assessment of a decentralized grid-connected photovoltaic (PV) / wind / biogas hybrid power system in northern Nigeria is one the topics presented.
 Offering a forum for discourse on systemic challenges at the intersection of energy, sustainability and society, the journal also presents thematic article collections on renewable energy landscapes of governance for sustainable energy systems.